Contraception can stop someone from getting pregnant and, in some cases, can protect you from STIs.

 If you are under 16 and want free condoms, you may be asked a few questions to make sure that you are not at risk of harm, and that you understand how to use condoms correctly, but the service is confidential.

-Femidoms, (the female condom or ‘femi’), are less well known than their male equivalent, but are available for under 25s and can protect you from a range of STIs.
+Internal condoms (which used to sometimes be called femidoms), are less well known than external condoms, but are available for under 25s and can protect you from a range of STIs.

 They are inserted in the vagina and act as a barrier that prevents sperm and STIs passing from person to person.